oktadev/auth0-micro-frontends-jhipster-example/README.md

 # Micro Frontends for Java Microservices Example

 This example uses JHipster 7 to generate a micro frontends and reactive microservice architecture.
-See [Quickly Create Micro Frontends for Java Microservices][blog] to see how it was built.
+See [Micro Frontends for Java Microservices][blog] to see how it was built.

 **Prerequisites:**